agiletiger/ojotas/README.md

 ## Key Features
 - Lets the user create sql files with intellisense against the database so writing them in enjoyable and easy.
 This means no hidden ORM magic.
 If there is a problem in the query it is yours and not the ORM's fault.
 - Provides a extremely simple API to query the database.
-You only need to learn 2 methods.
+Only 2 methods in V1 and just 1 method in V2.
 No active record pattern, no dynamic methods, no obscure magic.
 - Supports querying relations and map those to nested objects.
 This is the what ORM stands for, mapping and not automagically generating queries.
 - Returns POJOs and then you can do as you please.
 No creation of classes that are expensive and most of the time are sent to the client as JSON.
 - Creates TS types with the result of the query for greater dev experience.
 - Checks queries in a compile step so there are no surprises in runtime.

+## Roadmap
+### V1
+- [] support simpleQuery method (no need to specify aliases as we are returning just one entity with not relations)
+- [] support complexQuery method (need to specify aliases as we are returning an entity with its relations)
+- [] create TS types from the queries
+- [] check queries in a compile step against the database
+- [] support sql intellisense in different IDEs

+### V2
+- [] remove the need to specify aliases manually -> simpleQuery and complexQuery methods become just query.

 ## Example
 ### You have this config